The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Time is a circle in which everything returns in a new form.

-This perspective also helps us reflect on modern habits.
+This vision also helps to reflect on modern habits.

-For example, last night, the clocks changed time.
-Modern societies advance or reverse time to adapt to human organization.
+For example, last night, clocks changed time.
+Modern societies move time forward or backward to adapt to human organization.

-In indigenous cultures, this practice did not exist.
-The rhythm of life simply followed the sun, the moon, and the seasons.
+In Indigenous cultures, this practice did not exist.
+The rhythm of life simply followed the sun, moon, and seasons.

-But this time change can nevertheless become an opportunity for reflection.
+But this time change can still become an opportunity for reflection.

-He reminds us that, even if our clocks change, the cycle of nature remains unchanged.
+It reminds us that, even if our clocks move, the circle of nature remains unchanged.
 The sun will continue to rise.
 The seasons will continue to turn.

 Conclusion

-The ancients said that understanding the circle of time brings great peace.
+The elders said that understanding the circle of time brings great peace.

-This may be why many indigenous spiritual objects use the circle shape, a symbol of balance and harmony.
+Perhaps this is why many Indigenous spiritual objects use the circle shape, a symbol of balance and harmony.

-Some artisans even choose to represent this idea with two linked circles, recalling the cycles that respond to each other: day and night, moon and sun, dreams and waking life.
+Some artisans even choose to represent this idea with two linked circles, recalling the cycles that echo each other: day and night, moon and sun, dreams and waking life.

-For at the heart of this teaching lies a simple truth:
+For at the heart of this teaching remains a simple truth:

-In many Indigenous teachings, the circle represents the cycle of life. the balance and movement of time.
-This double-circle dreamcatcher evokes precisely this symbolism: two connected circles. like the cycles of nature, generations, and dreams that cross the night.
+In many Indigenous teachings, the circle represents the cycle of life, balance and the movement of time.
+This double-circle dreamcatcher precisely evokes this symbolism: two circles linked like the cycles of nature, generations, and dreams that pass through the night.

-Handcrafted from genuine moose leather and natural feathers, It acts as a symbol of protection and harmony in a resting space.
+Handcrafted from genuine moose hide and natural feathers, it acts as a symbol of protection and harmony in a resting space.